View Source Toolbox.Incident (toolbox v5.5.0)

 The third member is the instance of the workflow.
 Similarly to output actions it also contains

-history created from data passed to function new_instance/7
+history created from data passed to function new_instance/7.

-It also contains initial state in status
+It also contains initial state in status and list possible_transitions containing

-statuses reachable from initial status. possible_transitions
+statuses reachable from initial status. possible_transitions can be manipulated

-callback.
-See new_instance/7
+using update_possible_transition callback.
+See new_instance/7 or add_transition/2

 for more details about this callback.